ppmarq1/ppmarq1/README.md

 ### Talking about Personal Stuffs:

-- 🌱 I’m currently searching for a job opportunity as a Junior Backend Developer;
+- 🌱 I’m currently searching for a job opportunity as a Project Manager | Product Manager;
 - 👨‍🎓 I’m mentoring the new Students at @microverseinc ☺ ;
 - 💬 Ask me about anything, I am happy to help;